-In a recent study, Schüppert and Gooskens (2011) investigated attitudes towards the neighbouring language among Danish and Swedish 4-to-6 year old preschoolers as well as among adolescents aged between 17 and 20, all hailing from towns that were located at about 200 km from the Danish-Swedish border.
-They reported that preschoolers held neutral and, importantly, symmetric attitudes towards the neighbouring language, while the Swedish language was rated as significantly more pleasant by Danish adolescents than the Danish language was rated by their Swedish peers.
-This suggests that the asymmetry in attitude towards the neighbouring language starts to develop in the age range of about 6 to 18 years.
-Schüppert and Gooskens (2011) also investigated auditory word recognition in a picture-pointing task in their participants and analysed reaction times to correctly recognised items.
-While Danish preschoolers recognised Swedish items as quickly as Swedish preschoolers recognised Danish items, the by now well-established asymmetry in comprehension scores was found among adolescents.
+In a recent study, Schüppert and Gooskens (2011) investigated attitudes towards the neighboring language among Danish and Swedish 4- to 6-year-old preschoolers as well as among adolescents aged between 17 and 20, all hailing from towns that were located at about 200 km from the Danish-Swedish border.
+They reported that preschoolers held neutral and, importantly, symmetric attitudes towards the neighboring language, while the Swedish language was rated as significantly more pleasant by Danish adolescents than the Danish language was rated by their Swedish peers.
+This suggests that the asymmetry in attitude towards the neighboring language starts to develop in the age range of about 6 to 18 years.
+Schüppert and Gooskens (2011) also investigated auditory word recognition in a picture-pointing task in their participants and analysed reaction times to correctly recognized items.
+While Danish preschoolers recognized Swedish items as quickly as Swedish preschoolers recognised Danish items, the by now wellestablished asymmetry in comprehension scores was found among adolescents.
 Swedish adolescents had a significantly longer reaction time than Danish adolescents had.
-As it is generally assumed that the time it takes a participant to make a decision reflects the processing time and thereby the degree of complexity of the task (Gass and Mackey 2007), these results indicate that Swedish adolescent participants had more difficulties to decode the Danish stimuli than Danish participants had with the Swedish stimuli.
-Importantly, however, no significant correlation between a subject's mean reaction time of correctly translated items and his or her attitude towards the neighbouring language could be found.
-These findings are in conflict with Delsing and Lundin Åkesson (2005) who found a clear difference in attitudes between adolescents in the two countries.
-Linguistic factors were instead identified as the cause to the asymmetry in mutual intelligibility, i.e. an asymmetric speaking rate (Hilton et al. 2011), less distinct vowel articulation (Vanhove et al. 2010) or an asymmetric amount of reduction processes (Bleses et al. 2008: 624).
-Doetjes and Gooskens (2009) report that Danish orthography, which has preserved proto-Nordic pronunciation in a more accurate way than Swedish orthography has, is closer to Swedish pronunciation than Swedish orthography is to Danish pronunciation.
-They suggest that this might work as an extra cue for Danish listeners when confronted with spoken Swedish, which has been confirmed experimentally by Schüppert et al. (submitted) who analysed event-related potentials evoked in Danish participants in a translation task.
+As it is generally assumed that the time it takes a participant to make a decision reflects the processing time and thereby the degree of complexity of the task (Gass and Mackey 2007), these results indicate that Swedish adolescent participants had more difficulties to decoding the Danish stimuli than Danish participants had with the Swedish stimuli.
+Importantly, however, no significant correlation between a subject's mean reaction time of correctly translated items and his or her attitude towards the neighboring language could be found.
+These findings are in conflict with Delsing and Lundin Åkesson (2005) who report a significant correlation between intelligibility of and attitude towards the neighboring language in adolescents in the two countries.
+Instead, linguistic factors were identified as the cause of the asymmetry in mutual intelligibility, i.e., an asymmetric speaking rate (Hilton et al. 2011), less distinct vowel articulation (Vanhove et al. 2010), or an asymmetric amount of reduction processes (Bleses et al. 2008: 624).
+Doetjes and Gooskens (2009) report that Danish orthography, which has preserved proto-Nordic pronunciation more accurately than Swedish orthography has, is closer to Swedish pronunciation than Swedish orthography is to Danish pronunciation.
+They suggest that this might work as an extra cue for Danish listeners when confronted with spoken Swedish.
+Schüppert et al. (submitted) have confirmed this experimentally by analyzing event-related potentials evoked in Danish participants in a translation task.

-The studies of language attitudes reported above (Haugen 1966; Maurud 1976; Delsing and Lundin Åkesson 2005; Schüppert and Gooskens 2011) are all characterised by the shortcoming that there was not enough stimuli control in the test situations.
-The participants in the studies might have referred to different speech samples (from different speakers with different voices in different settings etc.) when making evaluative judgements about a language.
+The studies of language attitudes reported above (Haugen 1966; Maurud 1976; Delsing and Lundin Åkesson 2005; Schüppert and Gooskens 2011) are all characterized by insufficient stimuli control in the test situations.
+The participants in the studies might have referred to different speech samples (from different speakers with different voices in different settings etc.) when making evaluative judgments about a language.
 For example, in Schüppert and Gooskens' (2011) study, the Danish participants were confronted with a native speaker of Swedish and the Swedish participants were confronted with a native speaker of Danish in the word recognition experiment.
 After the experiment, they were asked whether they liked the language they had heard (a) more than their native language, (b) as much as their native language or (c) less than their native language.
-It is possible that the Swedish speaker accidentally happened to have more voice features that are generally judged as being more beautiful by native as well as nonnative speakers of Swedish (such as a more variable intonation) than other speakers of Swedish have.
-This would result in low generalisability of the data.
+It is possible that the Swedish speaker accidentally happened to have more voice features that are generally judged as being more beautiful by native as well as non-native speakers of Swedish (such as a more variable intonation) than other speakers of Swedish have.
+This would result in low generalizability of the data.